With a UConn BSW degree, you can obtain entry-level employment or pursue graduate studies.

 Applicants must meet the following eligibility requirements to apply:

-- Must have completed a minimum of 54 credits** by the end of the spring semester of sophomore year, including all or most of the UConn general education credit requirements (Content Areas 1-4).
+- Must have completed a minimum of 54 credits** by the end of the spring semester of sophomore year, including all or most of the UConn general education credit requirements (Content Areas 1-4 and Competencies).
 These credits could have been earned at Storrs or one of the regional campuses.

 - Must have a cumulative grade point average of 2.5 or higher.